JonasPf/testtools/README.rst

-These are a couple of testing tools I'm working on at the moment.
+These are a couple of software test tools.
 At the moment there are just a bunch of scripts to try out various ideas I'm having.
 Don't expect fancy install scripts or even a python egg.